All Products

 terraform apply

-Step 2: Test the connectivity
+Step 2: Test and verify

-1. Log on to the ECS2 instance named tf-CenSec-ecs2.
+1. Log on to the ECS2 instance (named tf-CenSec-ecs2):

 image